AfoxPlus/app-android-home/README.md

 ![GithubActions](https://github.com/afoxplus/app-android-home/actions/workflows/android_publish.yml/badge.svg?branch=master) ![SonarCloud](https://sonarcloud.io/api/project_badges/measure?project=afoxplus-app-android-home&metric=alert_status)

-app-androi-home It is the bookstore that is in charge of showing the information of products, orders, restaurants, etc. in the home.
+app-android-home It is the bookstore that is in charge of showing the information of products, orders, restaurants, etc. in the home.

 ## Setup